Post Office Wrongly Declares Woman Dead; ‘How Does Something Like This Happen?’

 US Bank assumed Naponelli was dead, because her October statement was returned as undeliverable, with a sticker attached to it, reading “deceased, unable to forward.”

-Someone at the U.S. Postal Service returned the statement to the bank, but why?
+Someone at the U.S. Postal Service returned the statement to the bank.
+But why?
 Diane Martin, the office manager at the Mount Greenwood post office told a reporter to leave when confronted about the incident.

 Since Naponelli was dead on paper, she had to convince the bank she was alive before they started closing her account.